 Once desolation and doom in metal takes your fancy, you probably need to look no further than My Silent Wake.
 Former works like Damnatio Memoriae were already right up there with the likes of My Dying Bride and Paradise Lost.
+Or with a dramatically less meaty version of outfits like Loathfinder.

 Yet, the band’s gothically tainted, painfully bleak and bare bone approach to Doom Death Metal always allowed them to carve out their own niche in this genre.